ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

     Specifies the max number of results of `Raven/DocumentsByEntityName` index to create a precomputed batch used by a newly created index to speed up its calculation.
     _Default:_ 32768

+* **Raven/Indexing/SkipRecoveryOnStartup**
+    Disables the recovery mechanism of corrupted indexes on a database startup.
+    _Default:_ false

 ### Data settings:

 * **Raven/WorkingDir**